SPI-Birds/pipelines/README.md

 `pip install pypxlib`

+`pip install access-parser`

-This will install the _pypxlib_ library on your system.
+This will install the _pypxlib_ and _access-parser_ libraries on your system.

 Restart your computer before running the pipelines.